ponkys/Rxjs-exercises/README.md

 # Rxjs-exercises
-Exercises to understand Rxjs module included on Angular 2
+Exercises to understand Rxjs module included in Angular 2